Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Simulations

-Figure~\ref{fig:sparse} compares the ADDs of WL-Sum, WL-Max and their corresponding enhancement methods under Case 3.
-In all settings, the ADDs of the WL-Sum statistic and its enhancement methods are much larger than the WL-Max type statistics.
-This indicates that max-type statistics perform better under sparse settings.
-In addition, the enhancement methods only yield modest improvements to the ADD for WL-Max statistics.
-Compared with the ADD of the exact CUSUM test, we note that the ADDs of our proposed methods, especially the knockoff-enhanced methods, are comparable to those of exact CUSUM, demonstrating the effectiveness of our methods.
+Figure~\ref{fig:sparse} compares the ADDs of WL-Max and its corresponding enhancement methods in Case 3.
+Across all settings, the max-type detection statistic exhibits shorter detection delays, indicating that it is more suitable for sparse change scenarios.
+Moreover, the enhancement methods only yield modest improvements to the ADD of WL-Max statistic.
+Compared with the ADD of the exact CUSUM test, we note that the ADDs of our proposed methods, especially the knockoff-enhanced methods, are comparable to those of exact CUSUM, demonstrating the effectiveness of our method.

-To assess the performance of our method with data generated from the Student's $t$ distribution, the results are presented in Figure~\ref{fig:case1,case2,t5}, which compares the ADDs of WL-Sum and its corresponding enhanced methods under Case 1 and Case 2.
-Our method demonstrates strong and robust performance under the $t$ distribution as well.
+The ADD results of WL-Sum and its enhanced versions in Case 4, and results under Student's $t$ distributed data, are presented in B.5 of the SM.
+In general, our methods show strong and robust performance for the Student $t$ distribution.

-Figure~\ref{fig:case4} compares the ADDs of WL-Sum and its corresponding enhanced methods in Case 4, where $\boldsymbol{R}_0$ is not an identity matrix.
-Subfigure (a) presents data generated from normal distribution, while subfigure (b) illustrates data from Student's $t$ distribution.
-For the more general case of a correlation change, our method still performs well; however, the student's $t$ distribution shows a reduced performance due to the increased difficulty in detection.

 As shown above, sum-type statistics perform well for dense correlation changes, while max-type statistics excel for sparse changes.
 Since the dense level is typically unknown in practice, we can utilize both statistics and calibrate them as follows: